randomir/coredump/python-math.md

-# Math problems solved in, or related to Python
+# Math and algorithmic problems solved in, or related to Python

 ## Question: [FFT division for fast polynomial division](https://stackoverflow.com/questions/44770632/fft-division-for-fast-polynomial-division/)